renlulu/ParseProject/Governance Portal/project.md

 ---
+name: Governance Portal
-name: Governance Portaldescription: The Zilliqa Governance Portal is where all Zilliqa Improvement Proposals (ZIPs) go for voting by the community of gZIL token holders.
+description: The Zilliqa Governance Portal is where all Zilliqa Improvement Proposals (ZIPs) go for voting by the community of gZIL token holders.
 Operated by Zilliqa.
 logo: Yes
 categories: Governance
 status: Live